 Nancy Russell has been a reporter with CBC since 1987, in Whitehorse, Winnipeg, Toronto and Charlottetown.
-When not on the job, she spends her time on the water rowing, travelling to Kenya or walking her dog.
+When not on the job, she spends her time on the water or in the gym rowing, or walking her dog.
 Nancy.Russell@cbc.ca

 Latest from Nancy Russell

 P.E.I. potato farmers turning to wide variety of cover crops, survey says